-Equity exposure means a security or instrument that represents a direct or an indirect ownership interest in, and is a residual claim on, the assets and income of a company.
-Our equity exposures consist primarily of non-publicly traded investments in entities or funds that support community development initiatives, interests in certain oil and gas properties, restricted equity investments in Federal Reserve Bank ("FRB") and Federal Home Loan Bank ("FHLB") stock and investment in funds related to our bank-owned life insurance ("BOLI").
+Equity exposure refers to a security or instrument that represents a direct or an indirect ownership interest in, and is a residual claim on, the assets and income of a company.
+Our equity exposures consist primarily of non-publicly traded investments in entities or funds that support community development initiatives, restricted equity investments in Federal Reserve Bank ("FRB") and Federal Home Loan Bank ("FHLB") stock, investment in funds related to our Bank-Owned Life Insurance ("BOLI") and other miscellaneous investments.
 We invest in equity holdings primarily for business and strategic reasons and manage our exposure within our Risk Management framework.

-For a discussion of the policies that determine the valuation of and accounting for our equity holdings, see "Note 1-Summary of Significant Accounting Policies-Principles of Consolidation" and "Note 1-Summary of Significant Accounting Policies-Restricted Equity Investments" of our 2014 Form 10-K.
+For a discussion of the policies that determine the valuation of and accounting for our equity holdings, see "Note 1-Summary of Significant Accounting Policies-Principles of Consolidation" and "Note 1-Summary of Significant Accounting Policies-Restricted Equity Investments" in our 2015 Form 10-K.